-I think my kids are very cooperative.
-I expect them to be, I treat them as though they will be, and I show shocked disappointment when they let me down, because frankly, I am shocked.
-I think a big part of why they are so cooperative is that I have always used encouragement as a tool when I was teaching them something or explaining to them why we do something.
-While I may have trouble putting the idea of teaching kids through encouragement into words and not leaving out anything important, I am happy to welcome two experts today that shares very eloquently the “why” and the “how to” of teaching kids through encouragement as well as some effective strategies.
+In most cases, children naturally want to please and so they tend to be cooperative.
+I expect my kids to be cooperative with my reasonable requests.
+I treat them as though they will be, and I show shocked disappointment when they let me down, because frankly, I am shocked.
+A big part of why my kids are so cooperative is that I have always used encouragement as a tool.
+When I am teaching them something or explaining to them why we do something, I cheer them on.
+The idea of using words of encouragement for kids is a simple concept and yet it can be hard for me to put it into words.
+That is why I am happy to welcome two experts on the subject today.
+They share very eloquently the “why” and the “how to” of teaching kids through encouragement as well as some effective strategies.

 Award-winning family research psychologists Marion Forgatch and Gerald Patterson have just published a fabulous new parenting book- Raising Cooperative Kids (affiliate link below for your convenience).
 Developed through forty years of practice and tested in clinical studies, their techniques will show parents how to create a happy family and raise kids that cooperate and reach goals.
 Today I am very pleased to share an excerpt from the book with you.

 Adapted, and reprinted with permission from Conari Press an imprint of Red Wheel/Weiser, RAISING COOPERATIVE KIDS by Marion Forgatch, PhD, Gerald Patterson, PhD, and Tim Friend is available wherever books and ebooks are sold or directly from the publisher at www.redwheelweiser.com or 800-423-7087.

 Raising Cooperative Kids – Excerpt from Ch.
 3 – “Accentuate the Positive”

 Example Words Of Encouragement